 A6 Households living in Worthing/Adur which are statutorily overcrowded (based on the Housing Act 1985 standard) where the overcrowding could not have been avoided.
 The council may reduce a person's band award if there are indications that a person has moved into accommodation knowing that this accommodation is not suitable to meet the needs of their household.
 This will include moving into studio accommodation that causes statutory overcrowding and moving additional people into accommodation knowing that this will cause severe overcrowding'.
-A7 Applicants leaving residential or supported housing in Worthing/Adur, where there is an overriding need for social housing and where applicable Worthing Borough/Adur District Council will have nomination rights to a supported housing property following the vacancy arising.
+A7 Applicants leaving supported housing in Worthing/Adur, where there is an overriding need for social housing and Worthing Borough/Adur District Council will have nomination rights to a supported housing property following the vacancy arising.
 The overriding need must be evidenced by a relevant care plan, references where appropriate and a full support package to meet future care or support needs.
-Applicants accommodated in the Single Person Pathway who have an overriding need for social housing and nominated and agreed by the Single Person's Pathway Panel.
 Applicants in this category who do not place a bid on a suitable property, subject to a suitable property being advertised, for three months may be made a direct offer of accommodation.
-NB The nominations under this category will be authorised by the Housing Needs Manager until such time as a Single Person Pathway and Panel is established.
-The number of properties let in this category will be reviewed annually.
-A Single Persons Pathway will have an agreed protocol for accepting nominations, Step Ups and Step Downs within the pathway and an Eviction Protocol agreed by the Homelessness Forum A8 Care leavers moving on from supported accommodation who are eligible to join the Housing Register in Worthing/Adur, and who are officially deemed tenancy-ready by West Sussex Leaving Care Team.
+NB The nominations under this category will be authorised by the Housing Needs Manager until such time as a Single Person Pathway Panel is established.
+The number of properties let in this category will reviewed annually be capped at ten per annum.
+A8 Care leavers moving on from supported accommodation who are eligible to join the Housing Register in Worthing/Adur, and who are officially deemed tenancy-ready by West Sussex Leaving Care Team.
 NB: If the young person is not deemed to be ready to manage an independent tenancy and are offered a supported housing placement then they will be awarded band A once there is an agreement from Housing and Children's services that the young person is tenancy ready.
-A9 Priority transfer of a Local Authority or Registered Provider tenant in Worthing/Adur where a crisis has arisen due to severe ongoing harassment, exceptional circumstances due to significant and insurmountable problems associated with the tenant's occupation, where there is imminent personal risk to the household if they remain, or where there are exceptional circumstances resulting in an urgent need to move The reason for the priority must be supported by information from other agencies, such as the police, tenancy services, health services and environmental health, as appropriate.
+A9 Priority transfer of a Registered Provider tenant in Worthing/Adur where a crisis has arisen due to severe ongoing harassment, exceptional circumstances due to significant and insurmountable problems associated with the tenant's occupation, where there is imminent personal risk to the household if they remain, or where there are exceptional circumstances resulting in an urgent need to move.
+This includes transfers under Reciprocal arrangements with other Local Authority areas.
+The reason for the priority must be supported by information from other agencies, such as the police, tenancy services, health services and environmental health, as appropriate.
+Applicants in this category who do not place a bid on a suitable property, subject to a suitable property being advertised, for three months may be made a direct offer of accommodation.